avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/README.md

 | **Enterprise Edition** |The Enterprise Edition is designed for larger organizations and teams with more extensive needs.It typically includes advanced features related to scalability, governance, and collaboration.Additional features  include advanced reporting, extended language support, and more. |
 | **Data Center Edition** |The Data Center Edition is tailored for organizations with large-scale and distributed development environments.It provides features to ensure high availability, scalability, and performance across multiple instances. |
 ***
+## SonarQube Alternatives
+There are several alternatives to SonarQube, each with its own set of features and strengths.
+Some of the alternatives are :
++ DeepSource
++ Checkmarx SAST
++ VeraCode
++ Fortify (Micro Focus)

+And many more alternatives depending on your use-case.

 ## SonarQube Benefits
 Using SonarQube offers certain key benefits :
 | **Benefit** | **Description** |